It has been nearly 2 and a half years since I started Cricket Development in Lima, Peru.

 Long story short: It was June of 2015, my last year of University, finishing a degree majoring in French and Spanish Studies.

 I was starting to panic a little bit.
-I needed a plan, I was finishing Uni and had no idea what was I going to do?
+I needed a plan.
+I was finishing my degree and had no idea what was I going to do?
 I didn’t want to do a masters just yet.

 I just wanted to travel, and actually get a chance to practice my Spanish.